mdriscollic/docs/content/en/docs/Acquisitions/Additional topics/EDIFACT/index.md

 In addition to the setup of the claiming integration on the vendor record, the following must be configured on the POL in the Orders app:
 * **Claiming active** must be selected.
 * The **Claiming interval** must be entered.
 This will be inherited from the vendor record, if entered in the **Vendor information** accordion.
-* An **Expected receipt date** must be entered.
-For one-time orders, this is often entered on the POL and inherited by the piece record in the Receiving app.
-For ongoing orders, this information is often configured solely on the piece record in the Receiving app.
+* An **Expected receipt date** must be entered on the piece record in the Receiving app.

 ### Initiating EDIFACT Claims
 Claims can be initiated from within the [Claiming app](../../claiming/) or the [Receiving app](../../receiving/#claiming-a-piece).